whowechina/geki_pico/README.md

   <img src="doc/tof_view_1.png" width="40%"> <img src="doc/tof_view_2.png" width="45%">
 * To emulate IO4 TEST/SERVICE/COIN, you can put your hand in SHIFT zone.
 When you see the WAD lights flashing, the AUX buttons become TEST and SERVICE, and swinging the lever for "INSERT COINS".
 * AIME is on a secondary COM port.
 You can set mode or toggle virtual AIC function.
+* ToF mixing algorithms in dual sensor each side configuration.
+  * `primary` and `secondary`: always use primary or secondary sensor, fallback to the other one if the chosen one has no reading, `strict` option means no fallback.
+  * `max` and `min`: use the larger or smaller reading of the two sensors, `strict` option means if one sensor has no reading, result will be no reading.
+  * `average`: use the average of the two sensors, `window` option means readings from both sensors must be within a certain range, otherwise result will be no reading. `window` set to 0 means no range check.
+* You can set trigger window for left WAD, right WAD and shift by `tof trigger <left|right|shift> ...` command.
+The window is in millimeters.
+In is the window to trigger, out is the window to release.
+* You can use `tof diagnose [on|off]` command to toggle diagnose mode.
+In diagnose mode, the ToF sensor will continuously print the raw distance data from all sensors.
+It's useful for diagnostics.

 ## CAD Source File
 I'm using OnShape free subscription.
 It's powerful but it can't archive original designs to local, so I can only share the link here.
 STL/DXF/DWG files are exported from this online document.